tariqhamid/oose/README.md

 * `oose-sdk` 1.2.0 has been released in conjunction with this release.
 * All clients that purchase content need to request purchases with file extension, this is a breaking change.
+* Exists now takes timeout and retryCount at call time to ensure that scripts and other tools that need a higher level of guarantee that content doesnt exist will get a more reliable result.

 ### 1.1.0
 * Many bug fixes from initial production deployment